ssh-mitm/ssh-mitm/doc/audit_guide/fingerprint.rst

    See :doc:`/get_started/index` for the full tutorial list.

+   In the Logfile Inc. scenario, ``web01`` recently had its host keys regenerated after a disk replacement.
+Max Morgan (``mmorgan``) is known to dismiss the unknown-fingerprint warning rather than verifying the new key — a habit that lets SSH-MITM intercept his sessions undetected.

 With SSH, unlike HTTPS secured websites, there are no central certificate providers to ensure that you are connecting to the correct server.